rafael-abuawad/brownie-angular-mix/README.md

     VyperStorage deployed at: 0xB8485421abC325D172652123dBd71D58b8117070
     ```

-3. While Brownie is still running, start the React app in a different terminal.
+3. While Brownie is still running, start the Angular app in a different terminal.

     The first time this app is used, the node modules have to be installed in /src.
     To do this, navigate to ./client/src and run